 After a few seconds, you should be presented with the command prompt of the remote instance.

-Next, you need to tell this instance that it is the master/manager of a Docker cluster or
+Next, you need to tell this instance that it is the controller/manager of a Docker cluster or

 swarm.
 You do this by initializing the server using:

 docker swarm init

 This will output the command that needs to be run on the other two server instances, such as:

 docker swarm join \ --token SMWTNG-1-3rthbtaxer51v3[snip]6zg1rydadi \ 10.0.0.1:2377

 Go ahead and exit the controller server and SSH into each of the other servers, executing the join code you were given on each one.
 The execution should present you with the message This node joined a swarm as a worker.